 Criteria 1 point 2 points 3 points Initial question Question had a yes/no answer, was off topic, or otherwise was not researchable or testable.
 Question was researchable or testable but too broad or not answerable by the chosen investigation.
 Question clearly stated, researchable or testable, and showed direct relationship to investigation.
 Investigation design The design of the investigation did not support a response to the initial question.
-While the design sup the initial question procedure used to data (e.g., number of control of variables) we sufficient.
+While the design supported the initial question, the procedure used to collect data (e.g., number of trials, control of variables) was not sufficient.
 Variables were clearly identified and controlled as needed with steps and trials that resulted in data that could be used to answer the question.
 Variables Either the dependent or independent variable was not identified.
 While the dependent and independent variables were identified, no controls were present.
 Variables identified and controlled in a way that results in data that can be analyzed and compared.
 Safety procedures Basic laboratory safety procedures were followed, but practices specific to the activity were not identified.
 Some, but not all, of the safety equipment was used and only some safe practices needed for this investigation were followed.
+Appropriate safety equipment used and safe practices adhered to.
 Observations and Data Observations were not made or recorded, and data are unreasonable in nature, not recorded, or do not reflect what Observations were made, but were not very detailed, or data appear invalid or were not recorded appropriately.
 Detailed observations were made and properly recorded and data are plausible and recorded appropriately.